php-repos/phpkg-documentations/installation.md

 ## Introduction

-Currently, there are two options for installing Saeghe.
+Currently, there are two options for installing `phpkg`.
 Both of these methods are going to install it in your home directory, so you can get access to it from any path and use it as all your projects’ package managers.

 > **Note**
 > These installations work on Unix/Linux and macOS systems.
-> Support for windows will be added soon.
+Support for windows will be added soon.

 ## Requirements

 You need to have git installed on your machine as well as PHP version >= 8.1 with `php-mbstring`, `php-zip`, and `php-curl` extensions installed.

 ## Step 1: Download